EIE2-IAC-Labs/iac-riscv-cw-23/personalStatements/anish-narain.md

 * Ensuring the entire team had a thorough understanding of the entire architecture even if they're only responsible for a specific component.
 In this way, for later iterations, a different person could take on something someone else had been responsible for with ease.
 * More consistent variable names
 * Better documentation about wire widths
+* More collaboration between people working on individual modules

 *While debugging*